canro91/canro91.github.io/_posts/2020-11-17-DefaultOrEmpty.md

 tags: todayilearned csharp
 ---

-Today while I was reading the AutoFixture source code I found a LINQ method I didn't know about: DefaultIfEmpty.
-This is what the LINQ DefaultIfEmpty method does.
+Today I was reading the AutoFixture source code in GitHub and I found a LINQ method I didn't know about: `DefaultIfEmpty`.

-**LINQ DefaultIfEmpty method returns a collection containing a single default element if the source collection is empty.
+**DefaultIfEmpty returns a collection containing a single element if the source collection is empty.
 Otherwise, it returns the same source collection.**

 For example, let's find all the movies with a rating greater than 9.
 Otherwise, return our all-time favorite movie.